 - W W (Withdrawal) codes will be used to indicate that a student withdrew from a course more than 14 school days from the start of the course, the date of enrollment for a non-traditional course, and did not transfer into another level of the same course.
-Courses with W codes will receive no credit and will not be calculated into the cumulative GPA but will be calculated into marking period GPAs. - X X (Late enrollment in class) codes will be used when a student enrolls in a course after the twentieth day of the start of the course and too late for credit to be granted.
+Courses with W codes will receive no credit and will not be calculated into the cumulative GPA but will be calculated into marking period GPAs. - X X (Late enrollment in class) codes will be used when a student enrolls in a course after the fourteenth day of the start of the course and too late for credit to be granted.
 Courses with X codes will receive no credit and will not be calculated into the cumulative GPA but will be calculated into marking period GPAs. - Z Z (Assessment not taken) codes will be used when a student does not take a mid-term or final assessment for a course.
-Courses with Z codes will receive no credit, will count as a credit attempted, and will earn 0 quality points until the Z code is converted to an appropriate letter grade according to Implementation Procedures Section III.F.6.
+Courses with Z codes will receive no credit, will count as a credit attempted, and will earn 0 quality points until the Z code is converted to an appropriate letter grade.

-Middle and High School Grades
+Middle School Grades

-5. Final middle school grades will be determined by translating the letter grade for each marking period and each assessment using the following quality points scale
+- 5. Determining Final Grades and Credit Middle School - a.
+Only the final grade and/or code will be retained on the Student Records Systems card. - b.
+Final middle school grades will be determined by translating the letter grade for each marking period and each assessment using the following quality points scale: